Communication Trade-offs

 When Each Side Wins

-Conversational wins when: You know the material deeply, you present well extemporaneously, or the presentation platform makes it easy to use notes as prompts rather than scripts.
+Conversational wins when: The material is deeply understood, extemporaneous delivery feels natural, or the platform makes it easy to use notes as prompts rather than scripts.

-Recommended approach: Prepare a semi-structured delivery — bullet-point notes for each section with key phrases and transition sentences scripted, but the bulk of the content delivered conversationally.
-This gives you the safety net of structure with the authenticity of conversation.
+Recommended approach: Prepare a semi-structured delivery.
+Use bullet-point notes for each section with key phrases and transition sentences scripted, but deliver the bulk of the content conversationally.
+This combines the safety net of structure with the authenticity of conversation.

 Memorization trap

-Do not memorize your presentation word-for-word.
+Do not memorize the presentation word-for-word.
 If a judge interrupts with a question mid-presentation (which happens), a memorized script falls apart.
-A deeply understood solution can handle any interruption gracefully.
+A deeply understood solution handles any interruption gracefully.

 4. Detailed Diagrams vs Readable Diagrams